makinacorpus/DbToolsBundle/docs/content/introduction/configuration.md

     # Anonymization configuration.
     anonymization:
-        # If you want to configure anonymization with attributes on
-        # Doctrine entities, you have nothing to add here: if doctrine/orm
-        # is available the DbToolsBundle will automatically look for it.
-        #
         # If you want to load configuration from a yaml:
         # 1/ If you want to configure anonymization only for the default
         # DBAL connection, declare it like this: